James Robinson Player Prop Bets for NFL Week 8 | Jacksonville vs. Seattle 10/31/2021

 Recent Performances

-- Robinson put together a 73-yard rushing performance in his Week 6 matchup with the Dolphins, carrying the ball 17 times (averaging 4.3 yards per attempt) while scoring one touchdown.
+- In his Week 6 matchup with the Dolphins, Robinson racked up 73 yards on 17 carries (averaging 4.3 yards per attempt) while scoring one touchdown on the ground.

-- Robinson has rushed for 300 yards on 53 carries (100.0 yards per game) with four touchdowns over his last three games.
+- Robinson has 53 carries for 300 yards (100.0 yards per game) and four touchdowns over his last three outings.

 Robinson's Jacksonville Teammates